shekar98/team/KubernetesDashboardQuickStart.md

     - 1 cerebro-planner-worker pod
     - 9 cerebro-worker pods

-Let's try a few of sample dashboard operations:
+Let's try a few of sample dashboard operations:<br />
 1. Keeping the namespace as 'default', click on 'Deployments' on the left navigation panel.
    Makes sure that all CDAS services are running.
 This should include cerebro-catalog, cerebro-catalog-ui and cerebro-planner-worker.